jonnyboris/Aerospike-Admin/README.md

 Returns
   - 200 OK - This always returns 200 OK, again, not ideal, errors will be displayed as the result

-##Technology choices

-**NODE** - This is out of pure comfort, I find it very easy to get something going quickly in Node

-**Riot.js** - This was down to our phone call, this is my first outing with riot, specifically to get to know it a little bit.

 ##Project limitations